B2B marketers are rethinking event strategies & budgets. 🤔 Fuel ROI with webinars in 2025. Read the Forrester report

 Q: Okay, you mentioned um the power of habits on stage.
 What sort of habits should organizations try to practice?
 And what sort of pitfalls in terms of adopting a more powerful like customer-centric habit should they be aware of?

 LR: Yeah, I talked on stage — and the research — talked a lot about the three habits, being human, helpful and handy.
 It’s surprising how much lack of humanity there is in B2B marketing and content.
-Last year, we did a study where we looked at 60 B2B websites and we looked at how engaging is the content.
+Last year, we did a study where we looked at 60 B2B websites and we looked at how engaging the content is.
 This isn’t about the experience on the website — it’s “If I’m a customer, am I going to be interested in what this company has to offer me in their web content?”
 And we look at websites because we can, and it’s representative of what the overall content strategy is — it’s not everything, I get that.
-But, in the 60 that we looked, at — we rated them on 15 different criteria, and passing score was 30 points and an excellent score was 45 — we didn’t find one that passed.
+But, in the 60 that we looked at — we rated them on 15 different criteria, and the passing score was 30 points and an excellent score was 45 — we didn’t find one that passed.
 In fact, we had to change the scoring — drop it down to 25 — in order to find six that passed.
 So, the biggest problem with that, with what we found, is just lack of human understanding of what those customers are about.
 Besides talk all about them — it doesn’t talk about the people or the problems that they’re trying to sell to

 Q: Do you think there’s a fundamental reason why that is the case?
 Is there a top-down reason why there’s a lack of humanity or not communicating on a human level?

 LR: I think that the lack of humanity stems from three things.
 One, it’s the idea that B2B buyers make rational decisions, and they don’t.
 And so, we need to not only talk to them about the facts, we need to talk to them about the outcomes, right?
 How is this going to make their lives better?
 It is, I think, a lot — particularly in technology — in the second point, driven by just enamourment of our products and services.
 You know, “We invented them.
 They’re our babies.
 They’re lovely.
 We want everybody to know about them.”
-And we lose track of the of the fact that people want to solve problems — they just don’t care what our technology features do.
+And we lose track of the fact that people want to solve problems — they just don’t care what our technology features do.
 And I think the third area is just that marketers have been using a whole lot of technology recently that stands between them and the customers.
 They can go and do things to the website, do things to the demand generation campaigns and work at that interface level and lose track of, and not really see, the people that are behind it.
-You know, the people that that are the real customers.
+You know, the people that are the real customers.

 Q: Is there a way for companies to do a self-assessment — of pulling back … and say “Okay, we have an issue here.
 Here’s how to identify that narrow down and fix it?”